perfect-loop/experimentalist/README.md

 This software is developed by [Perfect Loop Technologies](https://www.perfectloop.net/) and is made open source.
 Feel free to use it for your experiments.

-If you would like to speak to us, please reach out via github at perfectloop.net
+If you would like to speak to us, please reach out via github@perfectloop.net

 ## Prerequisites